 The Company has been investigating and developing the opportunity to introduce FC2 direct to consumers in the US. and other developed world markets.
-Focus group research has been conducted to establish the target consumer and their motivations and needs.
-Currently the Company is working on developing a new brand, packaging, brand messaging and strategic positioning.
-The Company expects to employ a primarily digital/social marketing approach to create product awareness and trial.
-Research has reinforced that many consumers prefer online shopping and information-gathering for this product category as opposed to retail shopping.
-The Company is also taking steps to put the infrastructure in place to support the direct to consumer channel.
-FC2 was registered and now has a UPC code to support reimbursement.
-Female condoms are reimbursable under the Affordable Care Act and most major health plans.
+Changes in the market environment may represent an excellent opportunity for the promotion of FC2 to consumers:

+- · FC2 is now reimbursable under the Affordable Care Act and most health plans.
+FC2 was registered and now has a UPC code to support reimbursement. - Increased public focus on preventing unwanted pregnancy and disease in young women. - · The rise of social media in marketing to young women. - Increased online purchasing of condoms.
+It is estimated 33 percent of male condoms are purchased online.

 An online store for direct-to-consumer purchases was launched in March 2015.
-The Company is also forming a medical advisory board to assist with determining the optimal approach to inform health care professionals of the benefits of FC2.
+The Company has formed a medical advisory board to assist with determining the optimal approach to inform health care professionals of the benefits of FC2.
 Sampling and support information at gynecological practices will be one tactic employed.